KDE/digikam-doc/README.md

 All contributor changes must be performed in this fork.
 When all is done, a Merge Request must be send to the original (Central) project to:

-- Notify coordinator about the contribution
+- Notify coordinator about the contribution.
 - Coordinator will review the changes.
-- Coordinator can post comments in the Merge Request if something is wrong.
+- Coordinator can post comments in the Merge Request if something is wrong (aka DocBook compilation fails with the Continuous Integration).
-- Contributor must adjust, comment, or rebase changes accordignly with coordinatopr feedbacks.
+- Contributor must adjust, comment, or rebase changes accordignly with coordinator feedbacks.
 - When all is ready, coordinator process to merge changes in original repository.

 Later contributor can re-use the forked repository to rebase contents with original.
 Forked repository will be up-to-date